How to build a Startup Management Team

 Startup Management Team Roles

-Now that you know how to build a strong startup management team, let us get to know the positions that startup most commonly adapt.
+Now that you know how to build a strong startup management team, let us get to know the positions that startup most commonly adapt to.

 CEO, “The Commander”